innovian/HVTableView/README.md

 	-(void)tableView:(UITableView *)tableView expandCell: (UITableViewCell*)cell withIndexPath:(NSIndexPath*) indexPath;

-*IMPORTANT NOTE: there are some delegate functions from UITableViewDelegate that we have commented their proxy in **HVTableView.m**.
-If you need to implement those on your viewController, go to **HVTableView.m** and uncomment those delegate methods.
-If you don't uncomment them; your delegate methods won't fire up.*
+* ##IMPORTANT: there are some delegate functions from UITableViewDelegate that we have commented their proxy in HVTableView.m.
+If you need to implement those on your viewController, go to HVTableView.m and uncomment those delegate methods.
+If you don't uncomment them; your delegate methods won't fire up.

 ###Pros
 If you’re looking for a straight forward easy-to-setup library for expandable views, HVTableView is your choice.
 It provides an acceptable performance which is sufficient for using in regular projects.